telemachus/notes/socrates-companion/notes.md

 McPartland discusses the tension between Socrates' frequent disavowals of knowledge and his occasional knowledge claims.
 He points out immediately that what Socrates disavows of claims to possess as 'knowledge' may differ from what we understand by that word.
-Instead what Socrates disavows is a superhumanly strong and stable cognitive state, and what he possesses is something very like justified true belief.
+Instead what Socrates disavows is an extraordinarily strong and stable cognitive state, and what he possesses is something very like justified true belief.
 On this account, the disavowals and avowals that Socrates makes become far less shocking (and interesting) than they appear at first glance.
-However, a different question emerges:
-Why does Socrates insist that the superhuman cognitive state that he lacks (along with every other person he has ever met and, as he sometimes implies, could ever meet) is *essential* for happiness?
+In addition, Socrates no longer contradicts himself if the knowledge he disavows differs from the knowledge he possesses.
+However, a different question emerges: Why does Socrates insist that the superhuman cognitive state that he lacks (along with every other person he has ever met and, as he sometimes implies, could ever meet) is *essential* for happiness?

 McPartland distinguishes three types of Socratic disavowals concerning ethical knowledge: